 The benefits of calculating holiday entitlement with HR software

-Calculating annual leave entitlement can be quite challenging - especially if you have employees on zero-hour and part-time contracts.
+Calculating annual leave entitlement can be quite challenging – especially if you have employees on zero-hour and part-time contracts.
 And the more people you hire, the more holiday entitlement you need to work out.
+This entire process can be simplified when you use HR software which will automatically calculate holiday pay for you.

 An HR software system acts as an automated part-time holiday entitlement calculator for your organisation, as well as a useful and accessible platform for staff to make holiday requests and track their remaining holidays.